DreamEcho100/lognmaze/data/articles/mazen-mohamed/5- Useful HTML elements you may not know.md

 description: As a web developer, HTML is one of the first languages we learn but it is tricky to learn everything about it and utilize its full potential since it has so many to offer and some of it you may never need and the demand to keep up and update your other skills like in CSS, JavaScript, any other languages, or frameworks/libraries you Know or want to learn
 ---

-As a web developer `HTML` is one of the first languages we learn but it's tricky to learn everything about it and utilize its full potential since it has so many to offer and some of it you may never need and the demand to keep up and update your other skills like in `CSS`, `JavaScript`, any other languages, or **frameworks**_/_**libraries** you Know or want to learn.
+As a web developer **HTML** is one of the first languages we learn but it's tricky to learn everything about it and utilize its full potential since it has so many to offer and some of it you may never need and the demand to keep up and update your other skills like in `CSS`, `JavaScript`, any other languages, or **frameworks**_/_**libraries** you Know or want to learn.

-Since **semantic `HTML`** has become common, so many new tags are introduced.
+Since **semantic HTML** has become common, so many new tags are introduced.
 But we usually stick to the common ones like `<nav></nav>` `<header></header>` `<footer></footer>` etc... .

 But it's never too late to learn about the useful tags that get overlooked or misunderstood despite their benefit.
-So here in this blog, we will cover some rare and useful HTML tags that I think developers probably don’t know to help you discover the power of some under-used tags.
+So here in this blog, we will cover some rare and useful **HTML** tags that I think developers probably don’t know to help you discover the power of some under-used tags.

 ## Address (\<address></address>)

-As the name implies, [`<address>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/address) allows you to semantically markup addresses in HTML.
+As the name implies, [`<address>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/address) allows you to semantically markup addresses in **HTML**.

 It defines the contact information of the organization or person or the author of an article.
 The contact information can be anything; it can be the address, phone number, email, or website URL.